Skip to main content

 Why Is My Child Suddenly Not Eating?

-Dr. Gellner: This is something I seem to talk about on a daily basis.
+This is something I seem to talk about on a daily basis.
 Actually, often several times a day.
 Parents get very worried that their toddler isn't eating and there's something seriously wrong with them.
 Well, the truth is between the ages of 1 and 5 years old, it's completely normal for a toddler's appetite to slow down.
 It may seem like your child doesn't eat enough, is never hungry, or won't eat unless you spoon-feed them yourself.
 The good news is, as long as your child's energy level is normal and they're growing along their growth curves, they'll be okay.

 "But why aren't they eating?" you ask.
-Parents are used to their babies gaining an average of 15 pounds during the first year, and between the ages of 1 and 5, the toddler in preschool years, children only gain about four to five pounds a year.
+Parents are used to their babies gaining an average of 15 pounds during the first year, and between the ages of 1 and 5, toddlers in preschool years, children only gain about four to five pounds a year.
 So these children can actually go three to four months without much weight gain.
 They're not growing as fast.
 They need fewer calories, and they seem to have a poor appetite.
-The phenomena actually has a name.
+The phenomenon actually has a name.
 It's called physiological anorexia.

 How much a child chooses to eat is controlled by the appetite center in the brain.
 Kids are already programmed to eat as much as they need for growth and energy.
 Many parents try to force their child to eat more than they need because they worry that their child's poor appetite might cause them to get sick or develop a vitamin deficiency.
 The good news is this isn't true.
 But what can happen is that forced feedings actually decrease a child's appetite by making mealtime more of a punishment for your child.